-Participants are accommodated either in the "Peaks" residences, (near the classroom building) or in the Riverside and Swift Creek residences (a 5-10 minute walk from the classrooms).
+Participants are accommodated either in the "Peaks" residences, (near the classroom building) or in the Riverside residence (a 5-10 minute walk from the classrooms).

 Bedding and towels are supplied.
 The campus is fully accessible (all buildings have elevators), and rooms for persons with disabilities are available.
 All buildings have geothermal heating and cooling.